scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - *Path Lookup*<br>
 In every path segment, all ASes MUST reference the latest TRC of their ISD.
 Therefore, when resolving paths, every relying party will notice TRC updates, even remote ones.<br>

+- *Active Discovery*<br>
+Any TRC can be obtained at any time from the sender of the information it secures; either in a specific version or in its latest available version.
+The necessary query and response is described in {{I-D.dekater-scion-controlplane}}, section "Control Service gRPC API - Trust Material".

-**Note:** The above mechanism only works when there is an active communication between the relying party and the ISD in question.
+**Note:** The first two mechanisms above only work when there is active communication between the relying party and the ISD in question.